cwhidden/rspr/README.txt

 INPUT

-rSPR requires pairs of Newick format binary rooted trees with arbitrary labels as input.
+rSPR requires pairs of Newick format trees with arbitrary labels as input.
+The first tree must be binary and rooted.
+The second tree may be multifurcating and rooted.
 A sample Newick tree is shown below:

 ((1,2),(3,4),(5,6));